mbbx6spp/straitjacket/README.md

   value1, value2 = *outcome
 ```

-**Actions MAY have an Outcome, which will be handed by the mixin to the block
+**Straitjacket hands the outcome of an action to a block of code provided when
-given when the action was called.
-This forces the outcome into a "context"--only
+the action was called.
+This forces the outcome into a "context"--only code in
-code within the provided block can access the outcome.
-This constraint is
+the block can access the outcome.
+This constraint is intentional.**
-intentional.**

 Once any code calls an action, something changes.
-The code is now in the real
+Our code enters the dangerous
-world of "dangerous" actions.
-Forcing the outcome of an action to be accessible
-only *in a context* is admitting that subsequent operations are "tainted" by
+"real world."
+Forcing an action's outcome *into a context* is admitting that
-the dangerous world outside.
-It says "This is impure, you're in the wild west."
+everything thereafter is **impure**.

 For actions with no `Outcome` (which should explicitly `return Unit`), there is
 no need to provide a block when calling: